A Bean-to-Bar Chocolate Immersion

-This intensive four-day study offers hands-on experience as we explore, in depth, the numerous variables involved in each step of the chocolate-making process.
-In this workshop, open to pastry and culinary professionals, ICE Creative Director Michael Laiskonis will guide students through the underlying art and science of chocolate.
-Attendees will roast, winnow, grind, formulate, and refine multiple batches of artisan-quality couverture.
-Special attention will be given to the science of tempering and molding finished bars.
-Building upon our popular two-day workshop, you will cover: - A historical overview of chocolate and current industry trends - Sorting and analysis of cocoa beans according to genetics and origin - Roasting, winnowing, and grinding, along with various equipment options - Refining processes for dark, milk, and white chocolate products - Cocoa-butter pressing - Multiple tempering processes, and molding of finished chocolate - Comparative identification and sensory analysis of chocolate products - Batches of dark, milk, and white chocolate will be made.
-Students will leave the class with samples of the chocolates produced.
+This intensive four-day immersive study offers hands-on experience as we explore, in depth, the numerous variables involved in each step of the chocolate making process from raw cacao to finished product.
+In this workshop, open to pastry and culinary professionals, ICE Chef Michael Laiskonis will guide students through the underlying art and science of chocolate manufacturing.
+Students will roast, winnow, grind, formulate, and refine multiple batches of artisan-quality couverture.
+Special attention will be given to the use of the Chocolate Lab’s machinery to perfect flavor and texture.
+This hands-on course will cover: - A historical overview of chocolate consumption and manufacturing - Post-harvest treatment of cacao beans at origin - Cleaning, sorting, and analysis of cocoa beans - Roasting, winnowing, and grinding cacao beans - Refining processes for dark, milk, and specialty chocolates - Multiple tempering processes and molding techniques - Comparative identification and sensory analysis of chocolate products Multiple batches of artisan chocolates will be produced over the four-day session, and students will leave the class with samples of the chocolates produced.